slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Dream big.

 An ambitious goal sets the bar so high that even a failure can be considered a success by ordinary standards.
 If your dreams don’t frighten you, they are not big enough.

+Our present (in)actions will compound into the future we will experience – that’s a great way to think about what lies ahead.
+However, don’t worry, you can’t control much.

 > *"Rich people think big.
 Poor people think small."
 -- T. Harv Eker*